mbarte/AMD/README.md

 # AMD
 Algorithms for massive datasets (DSE 2022/2023) project: **Galaxies classification with CNN**

-In the uploaded PDF one can find the leitmotif linking the different notebooks.
+In the uploaded PDF (Galaxy_Classification_Report) one can find the leitmotif linking the different notebooks.
 This project was quite challenging as it was my first approach with images and Convolutional Neural Networks.
 _________________________________________________________________________________________________________________________________________________________________________